parrotjs/parrotjs/README.md

 # => true
 ```

-### sessionStorage Helpers
+#### Session Helpers

 `parrot.session` has a special helpers to make easy save and retrieve the session.
 It's similar to the standard actions, but you have to write less code for do the same.

-If you want to save a user session only write:
+If you don't provide a key in `parrot.session`, the default key is `session`.
+For example, if you want to store in session a object only write:

 ```coffee
 parrot.session.set(user)